-Hydro-Dyne’s Headworks Engineering Academy is an in-depth, two-day seminar on headworks design, process and equipment technology.
-As an industry leader in the water and wastewater industries, Hydro-Dyne’s subject matter experts will lead group discussions in a variety of topics to review industry best practices, explore emerging technologies and analyze industry trends to keep participants on the leading edge of process engineering and design.
+Hydro-Dyne Engineering, a leader in the water and wastewater industries, is inviting you to attend our Headworks Engineering Academy; an in-depth, two-day seminar on headworks design, process and equipment technology.
+Our subject matter experts will lead group discussions on a variety of topics.
+They will review industry best practices, explore emerging technologies and analyze industry trends to keep you on the leading edge of process engineering and design.

 Hydro-Dyne’s Headworks Engineering Academy features:

 - Classroom-style seminars

 Attendees will receive a certificate of completion for use towards Professional Development Hours.

 - Screening technologies: This topic traces the development of screening equipment, discusses the factors that drove change, and analyzes the suitability of various screening technologies and applications that are most appropriate for each style.

 - Selection and specification: There are many factors that should be considered before a screen type is selected for a specific application.
 Those factors, listed below, will be discussed and explored.

 - Collection systems